 Our honor roll highlights the greatest honors and achievements of our members.
 See more details here.

-The 2012 ASEE National Conference in San Antonio, TX (June 10-13) was outstanding once again!
+The 2015 ASEE National Conference in Seattle, WA (June 13-17) was outstanding once again!
 Research has revealed interesting trends with women in engineering and many excited programs were discussed that put the research findings into practice.
-See more details here.
+Click here for a list of the WIED sessions.
 Past conference information is available as well.